kadranel/volazipbot/README.rst

   a) Python 3.7+?
   b) pip
 1) How to install
-  a) Download the newest release of the bot at https://github.com/kadranel/volazipbot/archive/1.3.0.zip
+  a) Download the newest release of the bot at https://github.com/kadranel/volazipbot/archive/2.0.0.zip or git clone this repository.
   b) Unzip and enter the folder with you favourite shell, then type:
 ::